 - Watch the clock or count minutes; this usually causes more anxiety, which keeps you up.
-Turn the clock around or cover it up.
+Turn the clock or your phone around or cover it up.

 - Lie in bed awake for more than 20-30 minutes.
 Instead, get up, go to a different room (or different part of the bedroom), participate in a quiet activity (such as reading), and then return to bed when you feel sleepy.
 Do not turn on lights or sit in front of a bright TV or computer, this will stimulate your brain to wake up.
 Stay in a dark, quiet place.
 Do this as many times during the night as needed.